FC Spartak Trnava: 1990s

-2018-19
+2017–2019: Title after 45 years

 In the 2017–18 season, Spartak won the league title for the first time in 45 years.
 Under the leadership of coach Nestor El Maestro, Trnava won the title three games before the end of the 2017–18 season after a 2–0 victory over Dunajská Streda.
 The title celebrations took place after the last season match against AS Trenčín (17,113 spectators).
-They included an autograph session, a ride on the city on an open bus, fireworks and a solemn Holy Mass in the Cathedral sv.
+They included an autograph session, a ride through the city on an open bus, fireworks and a solemn Holy Mass in the Cathedral sv.
 Jána Krstiteľa.
 These were the biggest title celebrations in the history of Slovakia.
-During the 2018–19 season Spartak reached the UEFA Europa League group stage for the first time.
+During the 2018–19 season, Spartak reached the UEFA Europa League group stage for the first time.
 They played against GNK Dinamo Zagreb, Fenerbahçe and R.S.C.
 Anderlecht.
 They finished 3rd with a record of 2 wins, 1 draw and 3 losses.

 Despite an abysmal league campaign, Spartak managed to win the 2018–19 Slovak Cup.

-2022-23
+2022–2023

-Thanks to defending third place and winning the Slovak Cup, secured another chance to compete for European competitions.
-In the qualification for the European Conference League, Michal Gašparík’s team defeated Newtown 6:2 on aggregate in the 2nd preliminary round, after winning 4:1 and 2:1.
+Thanks to defending third place and winning the Slovak Cup, the club secured another chance to compete for European competitions.
+In the qualification for the European Conference League, Michal Gašparík’s team defeated Newtown 6–2 on aggregate in the 2nd preliminary round, after winning 4–1 and 2–1.
 In the 3rd preliminary round, they were eliminated by the Polish team Raków Częstochowa.
 The quest for a European autumn thus ended prematurely and the team focused on the Niké League and the Slovak Cup.

-The final was played at the Anton Malatinský Stadium.
-In front of over 15,000 spectators.
+The 2023 Slovak Cup final was played at the Anton Malatinský Stadium in front of over 15,000 spectators.
 In the 110th minute, Jakub Paur gave Spartak the lead with a precise header.
-The overall result and the defense of the Slovak Cup were sealed with a goal to 3:1 after a converted penalty by Filip Twardzik.
+The overall result and the defense of the Slovak Cup were sealed with a goal to 3–1 after a converted penalty by Filip Twardzik.